How to Generate Self-Signed Code Signing Certificate?

 Here’s a little recap to give you an idea of what a code signing certificate is: it’s a data file issued by CAs with a cryptographic digital secure signature to authenticate business identity and software’s legitimacy with public-private keys.
 The certificate gives users surety that the code is not tampered with or modified by any malicious entity.

-A self-signed certificate is a certificate generated and signed by you or the publisher of the software and not issued by CAs.
-Once the software is signed with a self-signed certificate, you can use it for internal purposes only as only you trust the signature.
+A self-signed certificate is generated and signed by you or the software publisher and not issued by CAs.
+Once the software is signed with a self-signed certificate, you can use it for internal purposes only as you can trust the signature.

-What this means is with a self-generated code signing certificate, only you are vouching for your software that it’s legitimate.
-However, the browsers and operating systems don’t recognize your public key because you are not a CA, and hence, they won’t trust you.
+What this means is that with a self-generated code signing certificate, you are only vouching for your software that it’s legitimate.
+However, the browsers and operating systems don’t recognize your public key because you are not a CA, so they won’t trust you.

 This warning message would force users to abandon your software and reduce the trustworthiness of your company.
 Thus, you should use a self-signed certificate for internal purposes only and a code signing certificate from a CA or distributor for public-facing apps.